-This Policy on Student Conduct and Discipline sets forth the applicable standards of our community and authorizes the administration of the student conduct process at UC Santa Cruz.
+This Policy on Student Conduct and Community Agreements sets forth the applicable standards of our community and authorizes the administration of the student conduct process at UC Santa Cruz.
 All participants involved with the student conduct process are encouraged to reflect upon their role in the community and seek out opportunities for personal growth and development.
 The aspiration of the University is that students involved in this process will strengthen their competencies in communication, relationships, leadership, critical thinking, and active citizenship.
+UC Santa Cruz is committed to providing students appropriate avenues for resolving student conduct cases.
+Accordingly, in addition to formal resolution processes, UC Santa Cruz also provides informal resolution options including but not limited to restorative justice and the Responsible Action Plan described in Appendix Z.

-Except for Sections 101.00 (Student Conduct), 104.00 (Administration of Student Discipline), 105.00 (Types of Student Disciplinary Action), and 106.00 (Posting Suspension or Dismissal on Academic Transcripts) the Policy on Student Conduct and Discipline does not apply to student conduct violations involving sexual violence and sexual harassment (including sexual assault, domestic violence, dating violence, and stalking of a sexual nature, etc.).
-All such violations and the applicable student discipline procedures for responding to such conduct are instead addressed by the University of California Policy on Sexual Violence and Sexual Harassment and PACAOS Appendix E: Sexual Violence and Sexual Harassment Student Adjudication Framework.
+Except for Sections 101.00 (Student Conduct), 104.00 (Administration of Student Conduct), 105.00 (Types of Student Conduct Outcomes), and 106.00 (Posting Suspension or Dismissal on Academic Transcripts) the Policy on Student Conduct and Community Agreements os not apply to student conduct violations involving sexual violence and sexual harassment (including sexual assault, domestic violence, dating violence, and stalking of a sexual nature, etc.).
+All such violations and the applicable Student Conduct procedures for responding to such conduct are instead addressed by the University of California Policy on Sexual Violence and Sexual Harassment Student Adjudication Framework.
 Campuses under local procedures may also apply PACAOS Appendix E to adjudicate student conduct violations that occur in connection with violations of sexual violence and sexual harassment.
-The UCSC Local Policy and Procedure for the Adjudication of Violations of the UC Policy on Sexual Violence and Sexual Harassment is located in Appendix W of the University of California, Santa Cruz Student Policies and Regulations Handbook.
+The UCSC Local Policy and Procedure for the Adjudication of Violations of the UC Policy on Sexual Violence and Sexual Harassment is located in Appendix E and Appendix W of the University of California, Santa Cruz Student Policies and Regulations Handbook.